AI Detectors Are Failing Honest Students

 The most telling evidence about AI detector reliability doesn't come from independent researchers.
 It comes from the companies selling the tools.

 Turnitin's 2026 release notes state explicitly that the tool "should not be used as the sole basis for adverse actions against a student" because it misidentifies both human and AI-generated text.
-Turnitin has even updated its interface to hide numerical scores below 20% behind an asterisk, specifically to reduce false positive witch-hunts.
+The disclaimer is legally significant.
+Turnitin is acknowledging in writing that their product is not accurate enough to support disciplinary decisions.

 The Math of Blame: Why Base Rates Make Everything Worse

-A paper published in the International Journal for Educational Integrity in 2026 walked through the math.
+Teachers reasonably assume that a high AI detection score means the paper was probably AI-generated.
+This is a base rate error.
 If a detector evaluates 1,000 papers and only 10% of students in that class are actually using AI, a paper flagged by the tool has only a 47.6% probability of actually being AI-generated.
-Even a technically accurate tool becomes unreliable when cheating is not the norm.
-The probability swings wildly based on the actual prevalence of AI use in your specific classroom.

 What Teachers Should Do Instead

 The research consensus in 2026 is clear: shift from detecting AI to making AI less useful as a cheat tool.
-The two approaches are not the same, and only one of them works reliably.
+Redesign assignments so that AI-generated text provides no advantage.
+That means requiring hyper-local context, specific classroom references, and documented research processes.

 The ESL Penalty Is Not a Side Issue